davidclough/node/_documents/javascript-guide/javascript-guide.md

   2. The `this` keyword within the function will refer to the object being created.
 The constructor function will generally add properties to the object via lines like `this.myProperty = ...`.
   3. The `__proto__` property of the newly-created object will set to point to the same object instance as the `prototype` property of the function.
 If you change or add a property to that prototype property the change will therefore be seen in all objects that have already been created using the constructor.
 Note that, if the function's prototype property was somehow changed to point to something different at a later point in time, only objects created after that point will be affected.

-> NOTE: Yes, it is rather feeble that this is the case and that the function is actually at the mercy of the caller.
+> NOTE: Yes, it is rather feeble that the invocation of a constructor function is actually at the mercy of the caller.
 That is why it is seen as important to name functions which "should be called with the new keyword" using Pascal case and _all_ other function using camel case.

 #### <a name="language-objects-defining-methods"></a>Defining Methods
 You _could_ define your methods within the constructor function, considering they are just properties that happen to be functions. _However_, this is an inefficient way to do so because the method functions will be newly defined and stored directly against the new object being created _every_ time you call your constructor.
 This would be highly undesirable in situations where you are planning creating more than just a few instances of an object.